Daimler (DDAIF) Got Some Good News

-Kepler Capital analyst Carola Holtz upgraded Daimler (DDAIF) to Buy yesterday and set a price target of EUR35.00.
-The company’s shares closed last Thursday at $32.79.
+Kepler Capital analyst Thomas Besson upgraded Daimler (DDAIF) to Buy yesterday and set a price target of EUR35.00.
+The company’s shares closed last Wednesday at $30.23.

-According to TipRanks.com, Holtz is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -8.5% and a 37.5% success rate.
-Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and Hermes International.
+According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -6.5% and a 34.5% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Continental Aktiengesellschaft.

-Currently, the analyst consensus on Daimler is a Hold with an average price target of $36.25, representing a 14.0% upside.
-In a report issued on March 25, Jefferies also upgraded the stock to Buy with a EUR40.00 price target.
+Daimler has an analyst consensus of Hold, with a price target consensus of $37.65, which is a 22.4% upside from current levels.
+In a report issued on April 3, RBC Capital also maintained a Buy rating on the stock with a EUR39.00 price target.

 See today’s analyst top recommended stocks >>